timsneath/dart_console/README.md

 Dart library for writing console applications.
-Developed with a Dart port of the Kilo text editor in mind.
+Developed with [a Dart port of the Kilo text editor][dart_kilo] in mind.
 May be missing key features for other console applications :)

 ## Usage